You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

 One day after gym class I noticed something strange.
 I felt actually great.
 My mind was clear and focused, my confidence reached unseen levels.

-Well, the university gym was crowded, and I was forced to use whatever machine was left free, mostly shoulder press and chest flys.
 I could do dumbbell exercises, but I was clueless back then.
 I thought isolated exercises is the only way to get a bodybuilder physique.

-This was my workout routine for next 3 years at the university.
+This was my workout routine for the next 3 years at the university.
 1 day a week, for 3 months straight, each academic term.

 What do you think happened after 3 years of consistent unstructured training?
 That I became so massive, I would have to change the entire wardrobe?